Remember the infamous Brady Bunch? The hit series revolved around the trials and tribulations of two parents moving in, who had children of their own.

 Everything Changes, Be Ready for It

-Different styles of cleaning, different sides of the bed, different tastes in silverware.
+Different cleaning styles, different sides of the bed, different tastes in silverware.
 You need to learn to compromise to prevail in this journey you are embarking on.

 With a child, there will be toys scattered about and most likely arise in the consumption of chicken nuggets – so be sure you open the doorway for meeting in the middle.